-Configuration Backup and RestoreYou can save the current configuration settings to a file on the management station (using the web interface) or an TFTP server (using the web or console interface), and later download this file to restore the switch configuration settings.
+Configuration Backup and Restore (using the web interface) or an TFTP server (using the web or console interface), and later download this file to restore the switch configuration settings.

 Authentication This switch authenticates management access via the console port, Telnet, or a web browser.
 User names and passwords can be configured locally or can be verified via a remote authentication server (i.e., RADIUS or TACACS+).
 Port-based authentication is also supported via the IEEE 802.1X protocol.
 This protocol uses Extensible Authentication Protocol over LANs (EAPOL) to request user credentials from the 802.1X client, and then uses the EAP between the switch and the authentication server to verify the client's right to access the network via an authentication server (i.e., RADIUS or TACACS+ server).